Safety security of Adolescents from violence & injuries

 • Possible indicators of abuse

 Q8.
-Does India established safety regulations along with emergency contact systems to protect its adolescent population.
+Did India adopt safety norms with disaster counter contact systems to secure its teenage population?

 Ans.
 Yes.